ferdinandvanwyk/pyfilm/docs/source/api_methods.rst

 ================ =============== ==============================================
 aspect           'auto'          ['auto' | 'equal' | float] Set plot aspect
                                  ratio.
+bbox_inches      None            [None | 'tight' | float] Bbox in inches.
+Only
-cbar_label       'z'             [str] Label of the contour plot color bar cbar_ticks       None            [None | int | np.ndarray] Set the color bar ticks cbar_tick_format '%.2f'          [str] Print format of the color bar ticks
+                                 the given portion of the figure is saved.
+If ‘tight’, try to figure out the tight bbox of the figure. cbar_label       'z'             [str] Label of the contour plot color bar cbar_ticks       None            [None | int | np.ndarray] Set the color bar ticks cbar_tick_format '%.2f'          [str] Print format of the color bar ticks